-Purpose: To observe the device under test's behavior upon receipt of incomplete FLP bursts.
+Purpose: To observe the DUT's behavior upon receipt of incomplete FLP bursts.

-[1] IEEE Std 802.3, 1998 Edition: Sections 28.2.1.2, 28.3.1 & Figures 28-7, 28-15 Receive state diagram
+[1] IEEE Std 802.3, 2000 Edition: subclauses 28.2.1.2, 28.3.1, Figure 28-7, Base Page encoding, Figure 28-15, Receive state diagram

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

 Discussion: This test identifies how a given implementation chooses to handle FLPs with less than 16 data positions.
-While Figure 28-15 'Receive state diagram', will accept incomplete FLPs without error, a difficulty in interpretation lies with the definition of 'ability_match' in 28.3.1.
+While Figure 28-15, Receive state diagram, will accept incomplete FLPs without error, a difficulty in interpretation lies with the definition of 'ability\match' in 28.3.1.
 Here it is stated that the Acknowledge bit will be set upon reception of three matching consecutive Link Code Words.
-While section 28.2.1.2 and Figure 28-7 'Base page encoding' suggest a Link Code Word is 16 bits, this is not stated explicitly.
-Thus, if one interprets a Link Code Word to be 16 bits (or greater, refer to #28.2.6), then any FLP containing less than 16 data positions would be ignored as such a short FLP would not be used in the ability_match function.
-Alternatively, if a Link Code Word is interpreted to mean any length bit-vector, then any short/incomplete FLP must be used in an ability_match.
-This would allow for the possibility of ability_match being set to true upon receipt of three matching consecutive, but short, FLPs.
+While subclause 28.2.1.2 and Figure 28-7, Base Page encoding, suggest a Link Code Word is 16 bits, but this is not stated explicitly.
+Thus, if one interprets a Link Code Word to be 16 bits (or greater, refer to Test #28.2.6: Acceptance of Long FLPs), then any FLP containing less than 16 data positions would be ignored as such a short FLP would not be used in the ability\match function.
+Alternatively, if a Link Code Word is interpreted to mean any length bit-vector, then any short/incomplete FLP must be used in an ability\match.
+This would allow for the possibility of ability\match being set to true upon receipt of three matching consecutive, but short, FLPs.
 While such a scenario would undoubtedly present problems, the likelihood seems small.
-A benefit gained through such an approach may be increased robustness as incomplete FLPs resulting from error conditions and/or line noise will not be ignored by the auto-negotiating device, as is the case in the first case.
+A benefit gained through such an approach may be increased robustness as incomplete FLPs resulting from error conditions and/or line noise will not be ignored by the Auto-Negotiating device, as is the case in the first case.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the DUT's receiver will see the Traffic Generator's signaling.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use a Traffic Generator to send the DUT enough incomplete FLPs, consisting of only 9 clock pulses and spaced so that the time to send all four FLPs is larger than nlp_test_max_timer, to put the DUT into the ACKNOWELDGE DETECT state. (see test #28.2.1) - 3.
-Observe whether the DUT entered the ACKNOWLEDGE DETECT state.
+Use a Traffic Generator to send the DUT enough incomplete FLPs, consisting of only 9 clock pulses and spaced so that the time to send (n) FLPs is larger than nlp\test\max\timer, to put the DUT into the ACKNOWELDGE DETECT state (See Test #28.2.1: Ability Match).

+3. Observe whether the DUT entered the ACKNOWLEDGE DETECT state.

-Part B: (informative)
+Part b: (Informative)

-- 4. Establish a connection (not a link) to the DUT - 5.
-Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 10 data bits to put the DUT into the ACKNOWLEDGE DETECT state (see test #28.2.1) - 6.
-Observe whether the DUT entered the ACKNOWLEDGE DETECT state - 7.
+- 4. Establish a connection (not a link) to the DUT. - 5.
+Use a Traffic Generator to send the DUT enough incomplete FLPs consisting of only 10 data bits to put the DUT into the ACKNOWLEDGE DETECT state (see Test #28.2.1: Ability Match). - 6.
+Observe whether the DUT entered the ACKNOWLEDGE DETECT state. - 7.
 Repeat steps 4-6, incrementing the number of data bits until the DUT is observed to enter the ACKNOWLEDGE DETECT state.